 Just make sure that when a user sets up a shortcut, just like the Add to Siri button, you show the phrase the user has set up the shortcut with.
 Tapping on it should also reveal the sheet, where you can edit or delete the shortcut.

 So, let's get back to users setting up the shortcut for the first time.

+Once the user taps on the Add to Siri button, they'll see the Add to Siri sheet, where the user can choose what phrase to use to invoke the shortcut.
+In iOS 13, your app can pre-fill a shortcut of your own choosing.
 And, most users will probably just assign this phrase if you provide it, so make sure you provide a good default.
 Order Soup is a good, short, memorable phrase in this case, that the user might want to genuinely want to use for the shortcut.